 - 45% of salespeople frequently feel ill-prepared to have an initial conversation with a prospect (Selling Power research)

 - Only 13% of customers believe salespeople can demonstrate an understanding of their business challenges and how to solve them (Forrester research)

 - 65% of a salesperson’s time is spent not selling (Forrester research)

-If these statistics apply to your sales team, then it should send a clear message to your product marketing teams: there is a disconnect between what you are doing and what you should be doing.
-It is clearly one of the roles of product marketing to ensure that sales is trained and given the tools and information to have a conversation with a prospect and demonstrate how your offerings can address the prospect’s business challenges.
-Marketing should arm salespeople with a business case and equip them to cost justify your solution and talk economics with the customer or prospect.
+If these statistics apply to your sales team, then it should send a clear message to product marketing: there is a disconnect between what you are doing and what you should be doing.
+It is clearly one of the roles of product marketing to ensure that sales is trained and given the tools and information to have a conversation with a buyer and demonstrate how your offerings can address the buyer's business challenges.
+Marketing should arm salespeople with the tools to develop a business case and talk economics with a buyer.

 To win, salespeople need to be able to explain to a prospect they understand his or her business challenges.
 They also need to be able to prove, in clear financial terms, how they can help solve those business challenges.
 In most cases, strong assets from product marketing can help bridge that gap.

 Does your sales team feel prepared to make sales calls?
 Do you feel your marketing team adequately supports your sales reps?
 Share your feedback in the comments section.